AayushAlokGit/ZerodhaKiteMCPServerVSCodeClient/README.md

 ### Usage

 Start the github copilot chat in agent mode , the zerodha kite mcp server tools will be automatically discovered and you can use them to interact with your Zerodha account.
+At the beginning of each chat session you will be asked to log in to your Zerodha account securely.
+Once logged in, you can use the mcp server tools to interact with your portfolio:

 Example prompts: